Rok standing beside a Royal Guard in Stockholm, Sweden

 • Skansen open-air museum with over 150 houses from around the country.

-Staying with locals in Stockholm residential community
+Staying with locals in a residential community

 Our home, where light furniture with bright walls and enormous windows created a comfortable and enjoyable environment, was cozy.
 Keeping shoes at the entrance and walking around in socks or slippers is a custom that is not unique only in Sweden, yet it contributes to fostering a sense of comfort and homeliness.